retran/meowvim/README.md

 ## ⚙️ Configuration

-MeowVim is highly customizable.
+`Meowvim` is highly customizable.
 Here's how to make it your own:

 ### File Structure

 ```
 ~/.config/nvim/
 ├── init.lua              # Main configuration entry point